23 reasons to visit Paris in Winter

 That tradition is well established in Paris and you find Quiz Nights in basically all Irish, English and Scottish pubs, but also in a hand full of “not UK themed” Bars.
 For example at The Highlander on Sundays and sometimes as well at le Petit Joseph Dijon

-Winters are cold in Paris but it’s not batshit crazy.
+Winter time in Paris is cold but it’s not like batshit crazy freezing.
 Put on a winter coat, a scarf and maybe a bonnet and you’re good to go outside to enjoy the humidity that will crawl up your legs and bones.
 Nah, don’t worry haha 🙂 Having a walk in Paris in winter along the Seine, the Bois de Boulogne, or Bois de Vincennes is always nice.
 Or just walk around Montmartre, the Père Lachaise cemetery, or the Marais.
 Just get outside, it’s worth it!

 11. see the parades for the Chinese new year